3manuek/3manuek.github.io/_posts/2017-02-18-postgres-10-logrep-y-part.markdown

 - A master (Containing all the partitions)
 - Shard databases (Only holding the corresponding shard information)

+More or less, using the commands on this article, you should end with a picture like this:

 ![POC Image][1]{: class="bigger-image" }
+<figcaption class="caption">Flight view of the POC.</figcaption>

 ### Partitioning on the master database

 The master database will hold the definitions and the most recent data.
 The current concept, feeds from a Apache Kafka broker's topic which is partitioned in three.
 We are going to feed this table with streams using COPY command.
+The article explaining how this was done is [here][5].

-The current master DDL is:
+The current master database tables DDL is:

 ```sql